menu iconknow your dna logosearch icon

 Cost of 23andMe

-Price: Starts at $99 for the kit; $29 for a one-year paid membership
+The cost of 23andMe starts at $99 for the kit and $29 for a one-year paid membership.

 23andMe Ancestry23andMe Health + Ancestry23andMe+ Membership